6AHK0MAT/angular-course/README.md

 # AngularCourse
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-To change porn you must change 'start' command to "start": "ng serve --port 4300"
+To change port you must change 'start' command to "start": "ng serve --port 4300" or use default

 If you have problem with start on 95% npm install copy-webpack-plugin@4.3.0